anam-hossain/laravel-and-elasticsearch/README.md

 php artisan elastic:push-to-cluster
 ```

-The above command will push all data to `world` index.
+The above command will push all data from database to `world` index.

 ## Unit testing
 ```